The PriceTarget generator displays analyst price target lines (high, mean, low) on the chart for a given instrument.

 Details

-setDataInterface adds the callback to the generator which are required for loading data.
+setDataInterface adds the callback to the generator which is required for loading data.

 Type